Lost Maples State Natural Area: History

 The land for Lost Maples State Natural Area was acquired by the state of Texas in 1973 and 1974, and was opened to the public in 1979.
 In 1980, the Heritage Conservation and Recreation Service made the Natural Area a National Natural Landmark.
+The area was named for its abundance of maples, which typically grow in cooler climates.

 Humans have inhabited this area since prehistoric times.
 The recorded history of the area, beginning with Spanish explorations in the 17th century, identifies a number of Indian groups, including the Apache, Lipan Apache and Comanche, as having foraged, hunted, and occasionally lived in this part of the Texas Hill Country.

 Geology

 Much of the area's limestone bedrock is exposed on elevated terrain, which has a shallow, discontinuous cover of dark gray stony clay (Eckrant series).
 Most valley bottoms have deep, dark brown silty clay (Krum series) or clay loam (Pratley series).
 Deposits of gravel, sand, and loam (Orif-Boerne association) lie within a few hundred feet of the Sabinal River.
 All of these soils have free calcium carbonate throughout their profiles and are moderately alkaline.
-Despite a high clay content in most cases, poorly drained soils are too inextensive to be mapped.
+Despite a high clay content in most cases, poorly drained soils are too inexpensive to be mapped.